New laws take effect across US on abortion, policing, taxes - WWAYTV3

 The Connecticut Parentage Act allows unmarried, same-sex or nonbiological parents to establish parenting rights through a simple form that gives parents legal capabilities immediately after a child is born.

-In Kansas, people will be allowed to buy specialized license plates featuring the “Don’t Tread on Me” and coiled snake symbol featured on what’s known as the Gadsen flag.
-Critics suggested that the Gadsen flag has become a racist symbol that has been adopted by some far-right groups.
+In Kansas, people will be allowed to buy specialized license plates featuring the “Don’t Tread on Me” and coiled snake symbol featured on what’s known as the Gadsden flag.
+Critics suggested that the Gadsden flag has become a racist symbol that has been adopted by some far-right groups.

 Here is a rundown of some of the new laws taking effect Saturday across the country: